vatesfr/xen-orchestra/packages/xo-server-test/README.md

 - You can run only tests related to changed files, and review the failed output by using: `> yarn test --watch`

 - ⚠ Warning: snapshots ⚠
 After each run of the tests, check that snapshots are not inadvertently modified.

+- ⚠ Jest known issue ⚠
+If a test timeout is triggered the next async tests can fail, it is due to an inadvertently modified snapshots.

 ## Contributions